magshimim-next/cv-next/docs/DESIGN.md

 ### Uploading a CV

-A user can choose to upload a link that withstand the following standards:
+A user can choose to upload a link that withstands the following standards:

 - The link must be a link to a **Google Docs** file.
 - The file must be open to view to anyone with the link.